|

 Rods

-and Breakaway Fastlink ready to clip your rigs on and off quickly
+Breakaway Fastlink ready to clip your rigs (as below) on

 Reels

-Tip - Level winds on value reels, will not last long, so avoid them.
+Tip - Note level winds on value reels, will not last long and when you know

-(sinkers).
-Bullet or Ball leads are good for drifting and when fishing into
+Selection to include 4, 6, 8, 10oz, 1lb, 1.25lb.
+Bullet leads are good for drifting or and when fishing into

 rocky marks.